Sensori Venture Ready-to-Wear Women’s Barefoot Sandals

 Unlike our DIY kits, or even our Custom-Made Xero Shoes, the Sensori Venture is 100% ready-to-wear.

 We’re really excited to introduce the new colors: Camo and Ocean Camo.
 Each one is hand-made, so no two are alike.
-Because they’re hand-made they cost a bit more… but they’re on sale for the same price as the regular Venture until March 30th.

 Get the right size for your Sensori Venture